Bernedoodle Puppies for Sale

 - Height: 17 - 26 inches

-- Color: These dogs can come in a variety of coat colors but are most predominantly black, black and white, or tri-color.
+- Color: The Bernedoodles breed can come in a variety of coat colors but are most predominantly black, black and white, or tri-color.

-If you want to buy a Bernedoodle puppy, it’s smart to do a little research first.
-These puppies are intelligent, playful, and sweet-natured.
+These Bernedoodle puppies are intelligent, playful, and sweet-natured.
 They like children and usually do well with other dogs and pets.
 The playful dogs are merry but can sometimes be stubborn, especially during the puppy phase.
 While they learn commands quickly, some will resist training at first, so be consistent.

 This breed can be reserved or even nervous around strangers if the pups are not properly socialized early on.
 Puppies love to cuddle and enjoy moderate exercise, so a few short walks a day should keep them calm and centered.